-When I was a beginner submissive, I was eager to make my new BDSM lifestyle a 24/7 agreement.
-My Dominant and I had a contract, but I wanted to be a full-time slave, unable to ever be released.
-We read online about Total Power Exchange relationships and we knew this was our ultimate goal.
-I can proudly say we are now TPE.
-It has brought so much more meaning to our roles as Dom and sub.
-But making the switch wasn’t easy.
-This guide will help you to not make the same mistakes we did.
+Are you a Dominant or submissive, eager to make the BDSM lifestyle a 24/7 agreement?
+Maybe you already have a contract, but you now want a full-time dynamic.
+Total Power Exchange relationships, or TPE, are sometimes seen as the ultimate goal.
+While they can bring so much more meaning to your role as Dom or sub, making the switch isn’t easy.
+This online guide will help you to avoid the most common mistakes.
 You’ll also see some examples of how to make it work.

 What is the real meaning of Total Power Exchange?

 On the outside, a Total Power Exchange relationship can look like abuse.
 And sadly, a lot of subs can confuse the two.
 TPE is not abuse.
 Simply put, it’s an exchange where all authority is passed from the submissive to the Dominant.
 It’s a consensual relationship where the Dom has absolute control, and can exercise that control however they see fit.

 If you are unsure whether or not your relationship is TPE or abuse, let your instincts be your guide.
 The goal should be for both partners to feel more fulfilled and taken care of.
 And no matter what anyone says, the sub always has the right to get out of an abusive relationship.

 Even though Total Power Exchange might look abusive to vanillas, it can bring incredible meaning and happiness to a Dom/sub couple.
 I don’t recommend entering a TPE relationship unless you’ve known the person for a very long time, and you 100%, completely trust them.
 This goes for both the Dom and the sub.